 Speech and Language Therapy is the health care profession specifically concerned with the assessment, diagnosis, and management of communication and swallowing disorders.
 Speech and language therapists enable people with communication disorders to achieve their maximum potential to communicate.
 Having assessed the individual and established a diagnosis, the speech and language therapist plans and implements an intervention programme with the client.
 This may involve direct work with the client and family.
 It may also involve indirect work with significant others in the individual's environment to overcome barriers to communication, thus enabling the individual to function as independently as possible.
 Speech and language therapists also play an important role in the prevention of communication difficulties through health promotion and education programmes.
-Speech and language therapists, physiotherapists, public health nurses, paediatricians, ear nose and throat consultants, teachers, educational psychologists and resource and learning support teachers.
+Speech and language therapists work closely with other health care and education professionals e.g. doctors, psychologists, occupational therapists, physiotherapists, public health nurses, paediatricians, ear nose and throat consultants, teachers, educational psychologists and resource and learning support teachers.
 Speech and language therapists work in a range of settings including community clinics/health centres, hospitals, rehabilitation centres, child development centres, mainstream and special schools, language classes, people's homes and private practice.